 - Make the vinaigrette by putting the mustard into a small bowl.
 Put the bowl on a towel so it cannot move around, you need both hands.
 Have ready a whisk.
 Put the vinegar into the bowl, and whisk the vinegar and mustard together.
 All the while whisking, slowly pour the oil into the bowl, a drop or two at a time.
 You will see the mixture begin to turn into an emulsion.
 When the mixture has thickened, you can stop adding oil.

 - Pour the vinaigrette over the salad and toss.
 Refrigerate until ready to serve.

-Balsamic vinegar is preferred because it brings out the sweetness of fruit.
-Other vinegars, except possibly raspberry or champagne, are not recommended.
-You can also find my recipe for Savory Watermelon Basil Salad at Big Oven.
+Balsamic vinegar is preferred because it brings out the sweetness of the fruit.
+Other kinds of vinegar, except possibly raspberry or champagne, are not recommended.

-You can use other onions for different flavor.
+You can use other onions for a different flavor.
 Vidalia onions are sweet so would be very nice.
 White onions are mild, so would also do well.
-Brown onions should probably be avoided as their pungent flavor would over take the watermelon.
+Brown onions should probably be avoided as their pungent flavor would overtake the watermelon.